ethereum-optimism/design-docs/security/fma-contract-version-upgrade.md

 - **Description:** Version 0.8.25 sets the default evm version to cancun
 - **Risk Assessment:** _Simple low/medium/high rating of impact (severity) + likelihood._
 - **Mitigations:** As at 0.8.15, the default EVM version is 'London', if no explicit version override is declared, 'Cancun' will be used rather.
-A mitigation is to set/declare an explicit EVM version.
+A mitigation is explicitly declaring the intended EVM version to use for compilation regardless of if its the same as the default the compiler uses.
+That way, a new compiler version that changes the default EVM version does not change the one that is intended to be used.
+In this scenario, this is not possible because the intended EVM version is the same as the compiler versions default.
 - **Detection:** _How do we detect if this occurs?_
 - **Recovery Path(s)**: _How do we resolve this?
 Is it a simple, quick recovery or a big effort?
 Would recovery require a governance vote or a hard fork?_